dvishal485/leetcode-runner-cli/README.md

 This is a generic module that can be used to run any language.
 It only needs a mapping to the `language` on leetcode and `extension` of the file.

 Currently, the following languages are added by default :
-Rust, Python3, Cpp, Java, C, Javascript, Go, Kotlin, Swift, Typescript.
+Rust, Python3, Cpp, Java, C, Javascript, Go, Kotlin, Swift, Typescript, Csharp, Ruby, Scala, PHP, Racket, Erlang, Elixir, Dart.

 More languages can be added manually as per requirement by [changing enum](https://github.com/dvishal485/leetcode-runner-cli/blob/main/src/file_parser/language.rs) in the `src/file_parser/language.rs` file.